queekusme/kmabc/README.md

 		• Packages
 			• This lets you specify which Package you want to use.
 Packages contain colours, languages and/or buttons.
 			• More can be added using kmapi.

+LANGUAGE SYSTEM REWRITE:

+	• Renamed all P(#num) tags to L[#num] - [NOT DONE YET]
+	• Language loading has been compressed to decrease file size
+	• Removed language lines 23 and 42 as they were unused

+CHOOSE RANDOM SONG:

+	• New button "(R)" on UI next to Recently Played Songs label - [NOT DONE YET]

 MOD INSTALLER EXECUTABLE (BETA) (WINDOWS ONLY ATM):